almereyda/awesome-starred/README.md

 - [itsee/awesome-solid](https://github.com/itsee/awesome-solid) - A curated list of resources about SOLID, the future of the Web!
 - [MaggieAppleton/digital-gardeners](https://github.com/MaggieAppleton/digital-gardeners) - Resources, links, projects, and ideas for gardeners tending their digital notes on the public interwebs
 - [brettkromkamp/awesome-knowledge-management](https://github.com/brettkromkamp/awesome-knowledge-management) - A curated list of amazingly awesome articles, people, applications, software libraries and projects related to the knowledge management space
-- [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - 📕 SiYuan is a local-first personal knowledge management system, supports fine-grained block-level reference, and Markdown WYSIWYG.
+- [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - 📕 思源笔记是一款本地优先的个人知识管理系统， 支持细粒度块级引用和 Markdown 所见即所得。SiYuan is a local-first personal knowledge management system, supports fine-grained block-level reference, and Markdown WYSIWYG.
 - [gofrp/plugin](https://github.com/gofrp/plugin) - Plugins for frp.
 - [anderspitman/awesome-tunneling](https://github.com/anderspitman/awesome-tunneling) - List of ngrok alternatives and other ngrok-like tunneling software and services.
 Focus on self-hosting.
 - [FreeCAD/FreeCAD-addons](https://github.com/FreeCAD/FreeCAD-addons) - A convenient gathering of useful and well-developed FreeCAD plugins made by the community.